 \subsection{Explaining segmentations}

-We can inspect how our method segments certain regions by considering which prototype from $\mathcal{P}_{c}^{\operatorname{fg}}$ was used to assign a class $c$ to a pixel.
-Prototypes have a mapping to regions in the support set from where they were aggregated, e.g., instances prototypes are associated with foreground masks $M^{\operatorname{fg}}_n$ and part prototypes with centroids/clusters.

-By following these mappings, a set of support image regions can be retrieved for each segmentation decision providing a degree of explainability. \cref{fig:explantion} illustrates this mapping for examples of class \texttt{dog}.
-For visualisation purposes, only select prototypes and corresponding regions are shown.
+We inspect how our method segments certain regions by considering which prototype from $\mathcal{P}_{c}^{\operatorname{fg}}$ was used to assign a class $c$ to a pixel.
+Prototypes map to regions in the support set from where they were aggregated, \eg, instances prototypes are associated with foreground masks $M^{\operatorname{fg}}_n$ and part prototypes with centroids/clusters.
+By following these mappings, a set of support image regions can be retrieved for each segmentation decision, providing a degree of explainability. \cref{fig:explantion} illustrates this for examples of \texttt{dog}, \texttt{cat}, and \texttt{bird} classes.
+For visualisation purposes, selected prototypes and corresponding regions are shown.
 On the left, we show the full segmentation result of each image.
-In the middle, we select regions that correlated best with certain prototypes of the class.
+In the middle, we select regions that correlate best with certain class prototypes.
 On the right, we retrieve images from the support set and highlight where each prototype emerged.
-We find that meaningful segmentation of parts emerges as a result of clustering the support image features.
-This also translates to a meaningful link between regions of the inference image and those from the support set, \eg matching nose to noses, neck to necks, etc. This assembles the overall segmentation of the \texttt{dog} while illustrating how each segmentation produced by \NAME{} is explained by precise regions in a small set of support images.
+We find that meaningful part segmentation merges due to clustering the support image features, and similar regions are segmented by corresponding prototypes.
+However, sometimes region covered in the input image will not fully align with the whole prototype (\eg \texttt{cat}'s face around the eyes or lower belly/tail of \texttt{bird}).
+Each segmentation is explained by precise regions in a small support set.